codedwithlikhon/Tribe/README.md

 # Tribe AI Chatbot

-An AI-powered developer companion that combines the [Tribe WebContainer Runtime](https://docs.tribe.sh/) with the [Google Generative AI SDK](https://ai-sdk.dev) to deliver a full-featured, in-browser coding workspace.
+An AI-powered developer companion that combines the [Tribe WebContainer Runtime](https://docs.tribe.sh/) with the [AI SDK Gemini CLI provider](https://ai-sdk.dev) to deliver a full-featured, in-browser coding workspace.
 Users can chat with the assistant to scaffold projects, run commands, edit files, and preview live applications – all without leaving the browser.

-> **Note**: The assistant requires a valid `GOOGLE_GENERATIVE_AI_API_KEY` to access Gemini 2.5 Flash.
-Without an API key the API server will respond with a `503` status code.
+> **Note**: The assistant requires either a configured `GEMINI_API_KEY`/`GOOGLE_GENERATIVE_AI_API_KEY` or local Gemini CLI OAuth credentials.
+Without valid credentials the API server will respond with a `503` status code.

 ## Features

 - **WebContainer orchestration** – Boot, manage, and teardown a WebContainer workspace directly from the chat UI.
-- **AI-guided workflows** – Uses Google Gemini 2.5 Flash via the `@ai-sdk/google` provider and structured outputs to generate actionable instructions.
+- **AI-guided workflows** – Uses Gemini 2.5 Flash via the `ai-sdk-provider-gemini-cli` provider and structured outputs to generate actionable instructions.
 - **File system management** – Create, edit, and delete files/folders using natural language commands or the built-in editor.
 - **Command execution** – Run arbitrary shell commands (`npm install`, `npm run dev`, etc.) with realtime terminal output.
 - **Live preview** – Automatically capture dev-server previews and stream them inside the app.